 It wasn't long into the course that Kristoffer discovered his niche, Photoshop.
 He has a feel for it, and while I was capable of doing the work, he is able to do it effortlessly.
 He needed my help in the sense of a mom telling her son to do his homework, and I needed help in the sense of a tutor.
 He remembered tricks our teacher would show us, and was able to show them to me again after class.

-So here we are, just a few short weeks away from graduating, and ready to begin a new chapter in our lives...
+So here we are, ready to begin a new chapter in our lives...

 Excited and scared, but we'll keep you updated...